fuzzthink/gitstats/README.md

 - Fixed the inability to specify `commit_begin`
 - Ability to specify `commit_begin` param in the config file
 - Ability to specify files and paths to ignore in the config file
-- Ability to specify a line count delta and the commit to start adding that delta
+- Ability to specify timestamp and line count delta pairs to correct the miscounts
 - Remove the "fatal: Needed a single revision" error
 - Add this README